Variational-Adiabatic Quantum Solver for Systems of Linear Equations with Warm Starts: Discussion and conclusion

 \subsection{Open points and outlook}

 First of all, let us remark that in this paper we demonstrated our method only via emulator and up to a small number of qubits, $n=10$, in order to compare its results to classical numerical solutions, which are easily accessible for such problem sizes.
 Any performance evaluation aimed at certifying some quantum advantage would require at least twice as many qubits and real quantum hardware and was beyond the scope of this work.
+In addition, current NISQ devices present another series of difficulties which were not addressed here: the shot noise stemming from the limited number of measurements can overshadow the true value of the cost function, while hardware noise (such as gate errors or decoherence) can abruptly modify the landscape of the cost function, shifting the true minimum~\cite{EngDiss} and increasing the region affected by barren plateaus~\cite{Wang2021_nature}.
+These matters will be studied in future work, now that we have a clearer understanding of the theoretical capabilities and potential limitations of our method.

-We have explored the flexibility of our adiabatic version of the VQLS in several ways, trying to change both the form of our example problem and the hyperparameters of the method, such as the circuit depth $d$ and the number of steps $T$, in order to give a flavor of what kind of behavior to expect from it.
+In this paper, we have explored the flexibility of our adiabatic version of the VQLS in several ways, trying to change both the form of our example problem and the hyperparameters of the method, such as the circuit depth $d$ and the number of steps $T$, in order to give a flavor of what kind of behavior to expect from it.
 The tests performed are by no means exhaustive, and we plan to keep exploring the potential of our algorithm both practically and theoretically, e.g. by looking for more rigorous criteria to link $T$ to the specific problem given and avoid situations in which the convexity analysis fails or makes the algorithm too inefficient.

 Moreover, real-life implementations necessarily mean working with significantly larger number of parameters if the ansatz is to be sufficiently expressive for a solution to lie within its image.
-Like the Pauli decomposition problem, this difficulty affects any variational algorithm, but our combination of adiabatic evolution and warm starts can be very valuable in such cases since it prevents the optimization from getting lost in barren plateaus.
+Like the Pauli decomposition problem, this difficulty affects any variational algorithm, but our combination of adiabatic evolution and warm starts can be very valuable in such cases, since it was proven to prevent the optimization from getting lost in barren plateaus under suitable circumstances.